tempestwf/laravel-versioned-api/README.md

 This will not be necessary unless you modify the entities as their proxies are already generated and committed.

-If your changes to an entity modify its database structure, you can persist this to the database by running the following command in the terminal:
+If your changes to an entity modify its database structure, you can create a migration based on change by running the following command:

-	php artisan doctrine:schema:update
+	php artisan doctrine:migrations:diff

 ## Routes
-Routes for your versions are available by looking at the [routes file](https://github.com/mitchdav/laravel-versioned-api/blob/master/app/Http/routes.php).
+Routes for your versions are available by looking at the [routes file].

 See: tempest-tools-moat (https://github.com/tempestwf/tempest-tools-moat) for information on adding acl middleware to your routes.